noobe/learning-experiments/README.md

 Write an application using web assembly app.

 Implement ui code editor from scratch.
 Also manage intendation and cursor.
+Using hidden textarea and also contenEditable div approach.